bgord/blog/content/blog/how-do-i-identify-my-knowledge-gaps-and-learn/index.md

 ```
 **What is a difference between arguments and parameters?**

-Parameters are variables in funcion definition.
+Parameters are variables in function definition.

 function add(x, y) { // x and y are parameters
   return x + y;